Main > Resources > Archives

 The Pulling Report by Michael A. Stackpole, 1990.
 A report on Patricia Pulling's claims, background, and reporting methods.
 Keywords: benefits, crime, D&D, paranoia, RPGs, suicide

 Role-Playing Games: Their Stigmas and Benefits by William J. Walton.
 This is a paper that I wrote for a Technical Writing class in December, 1995 (and that would eventually mutate into this website).
-The title is unintentionally deceptive; I also covered collectible card games.
+The title is unintentionally incomplete; I also covered collectible card games.
 As well as an extended discussion on the unwarranted stigmas that both kinds of games have collected, I also conducted a survey on the effects of gaming on the player's religious beliefs, and interviewed David Millians, author of the Games and Education newsletter, and a grade school teacher who uses role-playing in the classroom extensively.
 Keywords: benefits, RPGs, CCGs, D&D

 Media Stories